Avia IV - Sample Chapters from Draft 3.5

 "They don't have a clue what happened last night," Avia said.

-"I did.
+“It was the nicest one they had in the store,” Brian said.
+“It should be ready to go.
 That's your regular number.
 I cleared your messages.
 It was nothing important."
-Brian picked up the beer and took a long drink.
+Brian picked up his beer and took a long drink.

 "You will?"
 Avia asked.